Did I Ever Tell You How Lucky You Are?

 Did I Ever Tell You How Lucky You Are? is a children's book written and illustrated by Theodor Geisel under the pen name Dr. Seuss and published by Random House on September 12, 1973.

+An unrelated poem by Seuss titled "Did I Ever Tell You..?" was published in Redbook magazine in February 1956.

 Plot

 The text consists of a series of descriptive poems, fictively told to an unnamed listener by a wise old man.
 The man describes a variety of whimsically wretched characters and unfortunate situations, in comparison with which the listener might be considered exceptionally fortunate.

 Adaptations

 An audio version by John Cleese was nominated for a Grammy Award for Best Spoken Word Album for Children in 1994.